U-Haul antismoking hiring policy starts fiery debate

 “Smokers already have a harder time getting hired and restricting employment opportunities because of a treatable addiction — one most smokers want to break free from — further exacerbates that inequity,” says Robin Koval, CEO and president of the Truth Initiative — a nonprofit that created the EX Program, an employee benefit for helping smokers quit.
 “A cessation program is the single most cost-effective health insurance benefit provided by any company.
 Employers should expand their quit smoking benefits to include these programs, instead of refusing to hire smokers.”

 Even employer groups where the practice is legal are concerned anti-nicotine hiring policies will disproportionately affect working class employees — and for good reason.
-The Centers for Disease Control estimate working class and impoverished Americans are almost 40% more likely to smoke.
+The Centers for Disease Control and Prevention estimate working class and impoverished Americans are almost 40% more likely to smoke.
 Many of these workers perform blue collar labor for companies like U-Haul.
 Given the current talent shortage, how will anti-nicotine hiring policies affect industries that rely on blue collar workers?

 “When discussing this news with our employers, one member with a manufacturing workforce indicated that they wouldn’t have an applicant pool if they implemented a similar policy,” says Michael Howard, president and CEO of the Alabama Employer Health Consortium, a coalition of employers from across the state.